MicrosoftDocs/azure-devops-yaml-schema/task-reference/sql-dacpac-deployment-on-machine-group-v0.md

 **`AdditionalArguments`** - **Additional Arguments**<br>
 `string`.
 Optional.
 Use when `TaskType = dacpac`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional SqlPackage.exe arguments that will be applied when deploying the SQL Server Database like, `/p:IgnoreAnsiNulls=True` or `/p:IgnoreComments=True`.
-These arguments will override the settings in the Publish profile XML file (if provided).
+Specifies additional `SqlPackage.exe` arguments that will be applied when deploying the SQL Server database, like `/p:IgnoreAnsiNulls=True` or `/p:IgnoreComments=True`.
+These arguments will override the settings in the publish profile XML file (if provided).
 <!-- :::editable-content-end::: -->
 <br>